Whether you have a disability or you do not, here at Wheatland Farm, we believe that you should have the same access to excellent coaching as anyone.

 From therapy to sport

 If you are a rider with a disability, you can begin riding for therapeutic benefit, either through our Adaptive Riding supported by a physical therapist or a riding instructor and volunteers.
-Many riders begin with us as a therapy student, with goals to improve physical and cognitive skills.
+Many riders begin with us as therapy students, with goals to improve physical and cognitive skills.
 Over time, they may progress in independence and skill to become competitive riders.

 There are several avenues for riders with disabilities including pure therapy, therapy progressing to adaptive sport, and eventually, sport competition.
 Para Dressage is the pinnacle of competitive sport riding for individuals with a 15% or greater permanent, measurable disability.
 Though not all riders with disabilities will qualify for or wish to compete at this level of equestrian sport, many do.
 The video below will help you understand more about the relationship between the journey from therapy to sport, and features Wheatland Farm's Executive Director Muriel Forrest, along with our USEF head Coach for Para Equestrian Dressage, Michel Assouline.